Anantesh-Mohapatra/LazYdrobe-Online/README.md

 AI tools were integrated throughout the development process to streamline the structure, efficiency, and maintainability of the project.
 Here’s how AI contributed specifically:

-- **File Organization and Component Structuring**: AI provided guidance on how to organize files in a clean and maintainable folder structure, which helped establish a coherent naming convention and improve the readability of the codebase.
+- **File Organization and Component Structuring**: AI provided guidance on how to organize files in a clean and maintainable folder structure which helped establish a coherent naming convention and improve the readability of the codebase.

-- **Debugging and Code Enhancements**: AI was used to troubleshoot minor issues in JavaScript files, including logic bugs and syntax errors, ensuring the code adheres to best practices in terms of readability and maintainability.
+- **Debugging and Code Enhancements**: AI was used to troubleshoot minor issues in JavaScript files including logic bugs and syntax errors ensuring the code adheres to best practices in terms of readability and maintainability.

 - **Performance Suggestions**: AI analyzed component re-renders and recommended ways to reduce unnecessary rendering, particularly in larger components such as `Wardrobe` and `ECommerce`, thereby enhancing the overall app performance.

-- **Best Practices in React**: AI reinforced the best practices for React components, such as the proper use of hooks and context, ensuring a high standard for component reuse and state management.
+- **Best Practices in React**: AI reinforced the best practices for React components such as the proper use of hooks and context ensuring a high standard for component reuse and state management.